The cost of home internet service is such a frustrating thing because the market is not truly competitive.

 “Hello, I am thinking about discontinuing my service.
 I saw an offer from (competitor’s name here) and it’s much cheaper.
 Is there any way for you to work with me on the price?”

-The retention department may try to sell you other products or offer you a lower price for slower internet service, but that’s when you refer to the competing offer — don’t lose sight of the reason you called.
+The retention department may try to sell you other products or offer you a lower price for slower internet service, but that’s when you refer back to the competing offer.

 It’s also helpful to have a copy of your last bill to know exactly what you’re paying for, including monthly equipment fees.